-The red color that tomatoes and some peppers, exhibit at the ripening stage is due to the carotenoid lycopene rather than anthocyanin.
+The red color that tomatoes and some peppers exhibit at the ripening stage is due to the carotenoid lycopene rather than anthocyanin.
 Most health beneficial effect of tomato is due to lycopene.
-Because tomatoes are quite popular and they contain lycopene, they are an ideal crop to increase anthocyanin content without the expense of lycopene so that they can provide health benefit to consumers with both lycopene and flavonoid.
+Because tomato contains lycopene, it is a great strategy to increase anthocyanin content so that they can provide health benefit to consumers with both lycopene and flavonoid.

 Heterologous overexpression of either the structural or regulatory genes in the flavonoid pathway has been used to increase flavonoid levels or modify the flavonoid profile in tomatoes (Gonzali et al. 2009).
 For example, the concurrent overexpression of both regulatory snapdragon genes Delila (Del) and Rosea1 (Ros1) in tomatoes results in a marked increase in anthocyanin content (Butelli et al. 2008).
 This can be observed visually as the fruit develops and ripens into a purple color.
 Moreover, an overall increase in flavonol levels in tomato fruits has been achieved

 by simultaneous overexpression of the maize transcription factors Lc and C1 (Bovy et al. 2002).
-The Arabidopsis MYB75/PAP1 transcription factor is also effective in specific local cells in the epidermal or cortical region or in proximity to a vascular bundler but is not quite as effective as in the fruit (Zuluaga et al. 2008).
-Luo et al (Luo et al. 2008) reported that AtMYB12 increases polyphenol content by as much as 10% in the dry weight of tomato fruits.
+The Arabidopsis MYB75/PAP1 transcription factor is also effective in specific local cells in the epidermal or cortical region or in proximity to a vascular bundle but is not quite as effective as in the fruit (Zuluaga et al. 2008).
+AtMYB12 led to increased polyphenol content by as much as 10% in the dry weight of tomato fruits (Luo et al. 2008).
 Each of these regulatory genes has a unique effect on the flavonoid profile of the fruit they are introduced into.

 As an alternative approach, the concurrent overexpression of structural genes CHI (chalcone isomerase), CHS (chalcone synthase), F3H (flavanone-3-hyudroxylase) and FLS (flavonol synthase, Fig 1) increases levels of flavonols in tomato flesh, demonstrating that structural genes also play important roles in regulation of flavonoid synthesis pathway (Verhoeyen et al. 2002).
-In addition, it is possible to achieve an increase of up to 78-fold flavonol content in transgenic tomato peel by overexpression of the petunia CHI gene, indicating that the conversion of narengenein chalcone to narengenin is a rate-limiting step in flavonol biosynthesis in the peel and the overexpression of CHI alleviates a major bottleneck which causes a significant increase in the levels of the flavonols (Muir et al. 2001).
+In addition, an increase of up to 78-fold flavonol content in transgenic tomato peel was observed by overexpression of the petunia CHI gene.
+The results indicated that the conversion of narengenein chalcone to narengenin is a rate-limiting step in flavonol biosynthesis in the peel and the overexpression of CHI alleviates a major bottleneck and causes a significant increase in the levels of the flavonols (Muir et al. 2001).

 Heterologous overexpression of Del and Ros1 (DR) in tomatoes increases the activity of endogenous CHI, but not sufficiently to resolve the bottleneck (Butelli et al. 2008).
-Since CHI is a major rate-limiting step in flavonol biosynthesis, we hypothesize that co-expressing CHI in the DR-expressing transgene tomato lines is necessary for full utilization of the anthocyanin and flavonol production pathway.
+Since CHI is a major rate-limiting step in flavonol biosynthesis, we hypothesize that co-expressing CHI in the DR-expressing transgenic tomato lines could fully maximize anthocyanin and flavonol production pathway.
 In this study, CHI from onion (Allium cepa L.) was isolated and transformed to generate CHI/DR-co-expressing tomato plants.
-The stacked lines exhibit significant increases in both flavonol and anthocyanin content in both the peel and the flesh.
-The sustained growth of CHI/DR-co-expressing tomatoes demonstrates the potential of this biotechnology in tomato nutritional improvement with high antioxidant activity could help supplement a healthy diet to lower the risk of cancer, cardiovascular disease, diabetes, and promote healthy brain function.
+The stacked lines exhibited significant increases in both flavonol and anthocyanin content in both the peel and the flesh.
+The sustained growth of CHI/DR-co-expressing tomatoes demonstrates this strategy could improve tomato nutritional content significantly to make tomato a more healthy diet.

 Material and Methods